BombBomb vs. Loom vs. Vidyard vs. Bonjoro: 2022 Video Platform Comparison

 Biggest negative 😞

-Loom only offer a Chrome extension at the moment, so if you don't use Chrome, or you want something that works from every desktop and mobile device, Loom won't quite hit the mark.
+Loom only offer a Chrome extension at the moment, so if you don't use Chrome, or you want something that works from every desktop and mobile device, you'll need to use Bonjoro.

 Who Should Use Loom?